nodejs/node/doc/api/tls.markdown

     required for Perfect Forward Secrecy.
 Use `openssl dhparam` to create it.
     Its key length should be greater than or equal to 1024 bits, otherwise it throws an error.
-It is strongly recommended to use 2048 bits or more for stronger security.
+It is strongly recommended to use 2048 bits or larger for stronger security.
 If omitted or invalid, it is silently discarded and DHE ciphers won't be available.

-  - `handshakeTimeout`: Abort the connection if the SSL/TLS handshake does not finish in this many milliseconds.
+  - `handshakeTimeout`: Abort the connection if the SSL/TLS handshake does not finish in the specified number of milliseconds.
 The default is 120 seconds.

     A `'clientError'` is emitted on the `tls.Server` object whenever a handshake times out.